 Types of International Schools in Singapore

-Singapore is well-known for its high educational quality in comparison to the rest of the world.
-It certainly lives up to this reputation, as it is home to a number of world-class international schools offering a variety of educational systems.
-Understanding these will help you determine which learning style is ideal for your child and which education system will benefit them in the future, whether applying to universities or relocating to another country.
+Understanding the different types will help you determine which learning style is ideal for your child and which education system will benefit them the most in the future, whether applying to universities or relocating to another country.

 IB or International Curriculum Schools